 where $\Delta_{\rm s}$ and $\Delta_{\rm m}$ are the differences between the Fermi level (divided by the electron charge $e_0$) and the bulk potential of the doped semiconductor and the chemically active medium, respectively.
-An electrostatic shift $\varphi_{\rm m}$ will also take place in the medium.
-Since the carrier concentration of a metal or solution is typically orders of magnitude greater than that of the semiconductor, the potential drop within the medium will be negligible, i.e., $\varphi_{\rm m} \ll \varphi_{\rm s}$.
-(The potential drop within the medium can even be eliminated by varying the potential and pH of the solution to find the zeta potential, the point at which there is net zero interface charge due to the interfacial accumulation of H$^+$ and OH$^-$ species \cite{Kharche2014,Cheng2012}.)
+An electrostatic shift $\varphi_{\rm m}$ will also take place in the solvating medium.
+Since the ionic concentration of this medium is typically orders of magnitude greater than the carrier concentration of the semiconductor, the potential drop in the medium will be negligible: $\varphi_{\rm m} \ll \varphi_{\rm s}$.
+(In practical experiments, $\varphi_{\rm m}$ can even be eliminated by varying the potential and pH of the solution to reach the ``zeta potential'' at which there is no interfacial charge and no accumulation of H$^+$ and OH$^-$ species \cite{Kharche2014,Cheng2012}.)

-Predicting the Schottky barrier of a semiconductor interface from first principles is challenging; since a barrier height of 0.5 V across a semiconductor with a dielectric constant of $\sim$10 and a carrier density of 10$^{16}$ cm$^{-3}$ would extend as far as $\sim$250 nm into the semiconductor, the direct quantum-mechanical modeling of Schottky barriers is prohibitively demanding using current computational resources.
-Most previous first-principles density-functional theory studies instead attempt to compute Schottky barriers by focusing solely on electrically neutral surfaces with a simulation distance on the order of $\sim$10 nm.
-The interfacial dipole between an intrinsic semiconductor surface and a pure embedding medium $(\delta \chi_{\rm s}^{\rm m})^\circ $ is found and any remaining difference between the Fermi levels is attributed to the Schottky barrier \cite{Jiao2015,Ping2015,Farmanbar2015,Goniakowskt2004,Stengel2011a,Khomyakov2009,Dong2008,McKee2003,Padilha2015,Picozzi1998,Jeon2006}.
-This approach overestimates the barrier height, as can be seen by rearranging Eq.~\ref{eqn:schottky}:
+Predicting the Schottky barrier of a semiconductor interface from first principles is challenging; since a barrier height of 0.5 V across a semiconductor with a dielectric constant of $\sim$10 and a carrier density of 10$^{16}$ cm$^{-3}$ would extend as far as $\sim$250 nm into the semiconductor, the direct quantum-mechanical modeling of Schottky barriers is prohibitively demanding.
+Hence, a common practice in the first-principles density-functional theory literature has been to compute Schottky barriers at electrically neutral surfaces with a simulation range on the order of $\sim$10 nm.
+In this approach, the neutral-interface dipole $(\delta \chi_{\rm s}^{\rm m})^\circ $ between an intrinsic semiconducting surface and an electrically neutral embedding medium is found and any remaining difference between the Fermi levels is equated to the Schottky barrier \cite{Jiao2015,Ping2015,Farmanbar2015,Goniakowskt2004,Stengel2011a,Khomyakov2009,Dong2008,McKee2003,Padilha2015,Picozzi1998,Jeon2006}: